 Trim tabs are two independently adjustable metal plates controlled by a panel at the helm.
 These tabs can help compensate for engine torque or unequal weight distribution.
 What do trim tabs do on a boat?
 They give you the ability to trim the hull and the prop independently and to make lateral adjustments to avoid sideways list.
 Since the trim tabs can take over trimming the hull, the power trim can focus solely on adjusting the prop.
 By having the power trim and trim tabs work together, your boat achieves optimum performance and efficiency you can’t get with the power trim alone.

 Now you understand what trim tabs do on a boat — but how do they do it?
 These tabs are mounted on either side of the transom of the boat.
-They are completely independent of one another — not connected to each other.
+They are completely independent and unconnected to each other.
 When you’re focused on adjusting the power trim of the boat, you now have two additional metal plates you can use to do the heavy lifting when it comes to tilting the engine in or out.
 In this case, you’d have both metal plates tilted about the same angle in or out, to match the power trim of the engine.
 This alleviates some of the work on the prop and helps you maximize performance.

 But what happens when you start to notice the boat leaning?
 Without trim tabs, there isn’t much you can do besides moving passengers and cargo or adjusting your speed and route.
 Fortunately, you can adjust each of the trim tabs independently and can easily compensate for a shift in sea conditions, weather, etc., without having to make adjustments in weight distribution or changing your route.